hpcleuven/VscDocumentation/source/leuven/ThinKing7_quick_start.rst

 Running jobs

 Remind that with migration to CentOS 7.6 toolchain starting from 2018a are available for Ivybride nodes and Haswell nodes.
 Older toolchains are no longer available.
-By default toolchain 2018a is loaded, for the CPU type of teh specific node.
+By default toolchain 2018a is loaded, for the CPU type of the specific node.
 If you want to load the toolchains explicitly you find then at

 for ivybridge
 :